-Consistency/Considerations:

-The proposed use as reviewed by the Zoning Section indicated that the use is allowed subject to a Conditional Use Permit.

-Per Criteria "a", the subject use intends to process agricultural products produced from the subject site and other agricultural products received from other farming operations.
-In considering the operational characteristics, the proposed use would be more efficient located in agricultural areas as the length of trips associated with receival of agricultural products would be located closer.
+Relevant Policies: Consistency/Considerations: General Plan Policy LU-A.3: The County The proposed use as reviewed by the Zoning may allow by discretionary permit in areas Section indicated that the use is allowed designated Agriculture, special agricultural uses and agriculturally-related activities, subject to a Conditional Use Permit. including value-added processing facilities Per Criteria "a", the subject use intends to and certain non-agricultural uses.
+Approval process agricultural products produced from of these and similar uses in areas the subject site and other agricultural designated Agriculture shall be subject to the products received from other farming following criteria: operations.
+In considering the operational characteristics, the proposed use would be Criteria "a": The use shall provide a needed more efficient located in agricultural areas as service to the surrounding agricultural area which cannot be provided more efficiently the length of trips associated with receival of agricultural products would be located closer. within urban areas or which requires location